 Caitlin put together an excellent eighteen-round pub quiz that put all of our mental faculties (or lack thereof) to work.
 The quiz had a little of everything - from guessing alternative actors, a memory quiz (not easy after a few beers), a tower-building competition, and a very rowdy egg-and-spoon race.
 My personal highlight was the “find an object in the church and hand it to Caitlin” round.
 The winners of the quiz by a significant margin were team Jesus (Hannah, Sohaib, Liam and Thomas).
 Dinner that night was a lovely Moroccan chicken dish cooked by Liam.

-Team Fore: Craig, Carys and Mark.
+Tower Team 1 Team Fore: Craig, Carys and Mark.

-Team Jesus: Sohaib, Hannah, Liam and Thomas.
+Tower Team 2 Team Jesus: Sohaib, Hannah, Liam and Thomas.

-Team Four: Caitlin, Britton and Ross.
+Tower Team 3 Team Four: Caitlin, Britton and Ross.

 Auchenleck Four Hills